EOX-A/EOxClient/readme.md

     grunt server
     ```

-    point your browser of port 9000 of your computer and start to hack the code.
+    and point your browser of port 9000 of your computer.

+If you managed to reach this the last step you can start to hack the code.
-    The browser view refreshes itself automatically reflecting the
-    code changes made.
+The browser view refreshes itself automatically reflecting the code changes made.

 ## How to deploy the server

 0. Create deployment package:

+    ```
+    grunt server
+    ```

 0. Put the content of the deployment package to your server and make sure
     the web server can access the `index.html` file.